Coretta Scott King: Childhood and education

 Coretta Scott was born in Heiberger, Alabama, the third of four children of Obadiah Scott (1899–1998) and Bernice McMurry Scott (1904–1996).
 She was born in her parents' home, with her paternal great-grandmother Delia Scott, a former slave, presiding as midwife.
 Coretta's mother became known for her musical talent and singing voice.

-As a child, Bernice attended the local Crossroads School; her formal education ended with the fourth grade.
+As a child, Coretta's mother, Bernice, attended the local Crossroads School; her formal education ended with the fourth grade.
 Bernice's older siblings, however, boarded at the Tuskegee Institute, founded by Booker T. Washington.
 The senior Mrs. Scott worked as a school bus driver, as a church pianist, and for her husband in his business.
 She served as Worthy Matron for her Prince Hall Order of the Eastern Star chapter, and was a member of the local Literacy Federated Club.

 Obie, Coretta's father, was one of the first black people in their town to own a vehicle.
 Before starting his own businesses, he worked as a policeman.
 Along with his wife, he ran a clothing shop far from their home and later opened a general store.
 He also owned a lumber mill, which was burned down by white neighbors after Scott refused to sell his mill to a white logger.
 Her maternal grandparents were Mollie (née Smith; 1868 – d.) and Martin van Buren McMurry (1863–1950) – both were of African-American and Irish descent.
 Mollie was born a slave to plantation owners Jim Blackburn and Adeline (Blackburn) Smith.

 Coretta's maternal grandfather, Martin, was born to a slave of Black Native American ancestry, and her white master who never acknowledged Martin as his son.
 He eventually owned a 280-acre farm.
 Because of his diverse origins, Martin appeared to be white.
 However, he displayed contempt for the notion of passing.
 As a self-taught reader with little formal education, he is noted for having inspired Coretta's passion for education.
 Coretta's paternal grandparents were Cora (née McLaughlin; 1876 – 1920) and Jefferson F. Scott (1873–1941).
 Cora died before Coretta's birth.
-Jeff Scott was a farmer and a prominent figure in the rural black religious community; he was born to former slaves Willis and Delia Scott.
+Jefferson Scott, who was born to former slaves Willis and Delia Scott, was a farmer and prominent figure in the rural black religious community.